SnehaJoshi11/bikesharing/README.md

 </p>

-- This visualization shows the length of time of every bike ride during the month of August in 2019.
+- This visualization shows the length of time for every bike ride during the month of August in 2019.
 - It shows that riders typically like to ride bike between 2 and 15 minutes.

 #